Food label news: Highlights of 2016 and upcoming schedules

 (including the publication of information about the transition period)

-We believe that the announcement found in the interim report on the country of origin labeling system for ingredients in processed food products (drafted by the review committee last year) and which requires country of origin labeling (COOL) for all food products manufactured and processed in Japan, was probably the highlight of 2016.
+We believe that the announcement found in the interim report on the country of origin labeling system for ingredients in processed food products (drafted by the review committee last year) and which requires Country of Origin Labeling for Ingredients for all food products manufactured and processed in Japan, was probably the highlight of 2016.
 Following this announcement, a variety of different opinions have been put forward, and we should continue to pay close attention to the progresses on this subject, including some possible changes to the FAQs of the new system according to the public comments to be submitted.

 Incidentally, some changes in food labeling systems have also been taking place overseas.
 In the EU, the transition period for the amendment on nutrition labeling came to an end in last December.
 In China, the Proposed Amendment of Food Safety Law was published in last October.
 In the U.S, the Nutrition Facts label must include added sugar information by July 2018.
 If the public interests of each respective countries are reflected accordingly in such changes, we can say that in Japan there is an increasing interest in the origin of ingredients within a food, and it may be important to think about the reason behind this increased interest.